Navigating the Claims Process:

-Rebuilding after a loss can be long and laborious, but before you can even begin rebuilding, you have to navigate the insurance claims process.
-For many consumers, this is a confusing and stressful time.
-In the wake of a natural disaster, the National Association of Insurance Commissioners (NAIC) offers this overview of what consumers will need and can expect when filing a claim after a disaster.
+After a loss, you want to get back to normal as quickly as possible.
+Navigating the insurance claims process is critical to getting the money you're owed.
+The National Association of Insurance Commissioners (NAIC) offers this overview of handling a claim following a disaster.
 The NAIC also has information on how to prepare before a storm hits and special considerations for flood insurance.

-Once you have thoroughly documented the damage, it is your responsibility to take reasonable steps to avoid further harm to your home or belongings.
-Make temporary repairs, such as covering a hole in your roof, or arrange for a qualified professional to do so.
-Your insurance company will typically reimburse the cost of these repairs as part of your claim, assuming the loss was because of a covered cause of loss.
-Your company may also reimburse you if you need to find temporary lodging or store your possessions, so keep all of your receipts.
+After thoroughly documenting damage, take reasonable steps to avoid further destruction to your home or belongings.
+Policies call this mitigation.
+Make temporary repairs, such as covering a hole in your roof or boarding up broken windows.
+Insurance will typically reimburse the cost of these repairs as part of your claim, assuming the loss was covered.
+Your company may also reimburse you if you need to find temporary lodging or storage for your possessions.
+Keep a record of all receipts.

-When reporting your losses, have your insurance information, current contact information and home inventory handy.
-If you do not have a home inventory, begin making a list of items, going room by room, and include as much detail as possible.
-Also, if your car sustained damage while in your garage/carport, it is covered by your auto insurance, not homeowners.
-You will need to file a claim with both companies if your auto and homeowners policy are through different providers.
+When reporting losses, you'll need insurance information, current contact information and a home inventory or list of damaged and lost property.
+If you do not have a home inventory, begin making a list of lost items, going room by room, including as much detail as possible.
+If your car sustained damage while in your garage/carport, it is covered by your auto insurance, not homeowners.
+If you have different home and auto insurance providers, you will need to report a claim with both companies.

-Once the adjuster has completed their assessment, they will provide documentation of the loss to your insurance company to determine your claims settlement.
-When it comes to paying your claim, you may receive more than one check.
-The first check will likely be an emergency advance.
-Any further payments for the contents of your home and other personal property will be made to you.
-However, if there is a mortgage on your home, the payment for structural damage may be payable to you and your mortgage lender.
+Once the adjuster has completed their assessment, they will provide documentation of the loss to your insurer to determine your claims settlement.
+When it comes to getting paid, you may receive more than one check.
+The first will likely be an emergency advance.
+Other payments will be for the contents of your home and other personal property.
+Please note that if there is a mortgage on your home, the payment for structural damage may be payable to you and your mortgage lender.
 Lenders may put that money into an escrow account and pay for repairs as the work is completed.